jaymody/blogposts/2023-02-08-speculative-sampling.md

 In fact, the brain is a computer, and it's capable
 ```

 [^acceptance]: The wording from the paper for $r$ is a bit misleading.
 The paper states that $r$ is "the average number of tokens **accepted** divided by $K + 1$".
 This gives the impression they are reporting the rate at which **just** the draft tokens are accepted (i.e. don't include the resampled and final sampled tokens).
-In actuality, $r$ is "the average number of tokens **decoded** divided by $K + 1$" meaning we also includes the resampled and final token.
+In actuality, $r$ is "the average number of tokens **decoded** divided by $K + 1$" meaning we also include the resampled and final token.
 This would make sense since otherwise, they would have to divided $r$ by $K$ and not $K + 1$ when reporting $r$.
 I confirmed this with the authors of the paper.
-[^result]: The implementation for GPT-2 used here is a very naive (i.e. doesn't include KV caching among many other things).
+[^performance]: The implementation for GPT-2 used here is a very naive (i.e. doesn't include KV caching among many other things).
 That is to say, the speedup results here should be taken with a grain of salt, but still it serves as a good validation for speculative sampling.
-[^performance]: Of course, I have not verified that there is no performance degradation, but qualitatively, the output seems about right.
+Also, of course, I have not verified that there is no performance degradation, but qualitatively, the output seems about right.